Christine Ebersole: Career

-She appeared in the 1993 television movie adaptation of Gypsy starring Bette Midler, and in the 2000 ABC-TV movie Mary and Rhoda starring Mary Tyler Moore and Valerie Harper.
+She appeared in the 1993 television film adaptation of Gypsy starring Bette Midler, and in the 2000 ABC-TV film Mary and Rhoda starring Mary Tyler Moore and Valerie Harper.

 In 2011, she had a recurring role on the TV Land sitcom Retired at 35.
 In 2014, she played Carol Walsh on the TBS sitcom Sullivan & Son.
 She has a recurring role on the USA Network television show Royal Pains as Ms. Newberg.

 Ebersole's films have included Tootsie (1982), Amadeus (1984), Three Men and a Baby (1987), Mac and Me (1988), My Girl 2 (1994), Richie Rich (1994), Black Sheep (1996), and My Favorite Martian (1999).

+Stage career

 Ebersole has found considerable success on stage.
 She appeared in Going Hollywood, a musical by David Zippel and Jeremy Shaeffer.
 She was in the chorus in 1983 with Jerry Mitchell.
 They were both excited about the possibility of going to Broadway but never made it.
 She was featured in Paper Moon by Larry Grossman and Ellen Fitzhugh and Carol Hall, which ran at the Paper Mill Playhouse (Millburn, New Jersey) in September 1993.
 Off-Broadway, she has appeared in Three Sisters and Talking Heads, and her Broadway credits include On the Twentieth Century, the 1979 revival of Oklahoma! (as Ado Annie), the 1980 revival of Camelot and the 2000 revival of Gore Vidal's The Best Man.

 In 2001, she appeared in the Broadway revival of 42nd Street as Dorothy Brock, for which she won her first Tony Award for Best Leading Actress in a Musical, She next appeared in the 2002 Broadway revival of Dinner at Eight as Millicent Jordan for which she was nominated for the Tony Award, Featured Actress in a Play.
-In 2005 she played M'Lynn in the Broadway production of Steel Magnolias.
+In 2005, she played M'Lynn in the Broadway production of Steel Magnolias.

 In 2006, Ebersole took the dual roles of Edith Ewing Bouvier Beale ("Big Edie") and Edith Bouvier Beale ("Little Edie") in Grey Gardens, a musical based upon the film of the same name.
 After a sold-out off-Broadway run, Ebersole remained with the roles when the production moved to Broadway in November 2006, and remained with the show through its closing in July 2007.
 For this role, she won her second Tony Award for Best Leading Actress in a Musical.
 She appeared as Elvira in the 2009 Broadway revival of the Noël Coward comedy Blithe Spirit.

-She appeared in the new musical War Paint, which premiered at the Goodman Theatre in Chicago on June 28, 2016, for a run through August 2016.
+She appeared in the musical War Paint, which premiered at the Goodman Theatre in Chicago on June 28, 2016, for a run through August 2016.
 The show began previews at the Nederlander Theatre on Broadway on March 7, 2017, and opened on April 6, 2017.
 It closed on November 5, 2017.
 She played the role of Elizabeth Arden, opposite Patti LuPone as Helena Rubinstein.
 The musical had a book by Doug Wright with the music composed by Scott Frankel (music) and Michael Korie (lyrics).